 The Federal Education Rights & Privacy Act (FERPA) affords students certain rights with respect to educational records.
 Copies of students education records or personally identifiable information concerning students will not be released to anyone outside the college, except as permitted by law, without students' written consent.
 However, directory information may be released without students' written consent.

 Directory information includes: name, address, telephone number, date and place of birth, major field of study, participation in Sinclair activities and sports, attendance at Sinclair, degrees, certificates and awards received, and the most recent previous educational institution attended.

-If students do not want directory information released, students must complete a form requesting it not be released and file the form with the Office of Registration & Student Records, Building 12, Room 302.
+If students do not want directory information released, students must complete a form requesting it not be released and file the form by checking in at The Welcome Desk in building 10 on the first floor.

 The Federal Regulation, Family Educational Rights and Privacy Act (FERPA), applicable to educational institutions, requires institutions to adopt policies and procedures:

 This website contains the most recently approved student records policy for Sinclair Community College.
 This should assist you in determining what information can be released, what procedures are to be followed, and who is the custodian of various college records.

 The policy outlined in these documents and procedures to implement are designed to meet the provisions of FERPA.
 Sinclair Community College is committed to the policy and will follow the procedures.
 The Board of Trustees authorizes the Sinclair Community College President to inform students of their right under the policy and to commit his/her administrative resources to carry out the policy as well as to deal with individuals who violate it.
 In case a student believes that the college is violating FERPA, the student has a right to file a complaint with the Department of Education.